AdobeDocs/commerce-learn.en/help/io-events/commerce-module-development.md

 # Adobe Commerce module development

-Learn how to create an Adobe Developer App Builder project.
-This allows the use of the Commerce events.
+Learn how register events, find supported events, and how to use a new XML file `io_events.xml` in custom module development.
+The video will also show developers how to find registered events that can used as well as unsubscribe any events that may already be defined.
 Additional documentation found at [Install Adobe I/O Events for Adobe Commerce](https://developer.adobe.com/commerce/events/get-started/installation/){target="_blank"}.

 ## Who is this video for?